 The GAI's award-winning grounds and our 1906 Haus require dedicated care and maintenance.
 Haus and Grounds volunteers meet monthly, doing invaluable work, from painting to weeding the flower beds.
 If you would like to help maintain the GAI property, have a green thumb and/or are a generally handy person, we need you!
-Contact Jim Gruetzman by email or at 651-783-2996 for information or to volunteer.
+For more information or to volunteer, email Jim Gruetzman or call 651-783-2996.

 Modelleisenbahngruppe (German Model Trains)

-This group is for German model train enthusiasts.
-They meet the second Saturday of each month and set up displays at GAI events like Deutsche Tage and the Holiday Open Haus.
+This group of German model train enthusiasts meets monthly at the GAI.
+The group also sets up special displays at GAI events like Deutsche Tage and the Holiday Open Haus.
 Contact Bill Eisenmann and Michael Nollan for more information.

-This club plays the traditional German card game Skat.
-They meet on the first and third Tuesdays of every month at 7pm.
+This club meets twice per month at the GAI to play the traditional German card game Skat.
 Most players are advanced, but newcomers are always welcome, and time will be taken to introduce anyone to this very social game.
-This is also a great opportunity to improve German language skills with friendly people of various backgrounds.
-Contact Hilke Riechardt-Martinez for more information.
+This is also a great opportunity to improve German language skills with people of various backgrounds.
+Contact Hilke Riechardt-Martinez for meeting dates and more information.

 Twin Cities Männerchor

 The Männerchor is a four-part men's chorus that performs during the holidays and at special events around the Twin Cities during the rest of the year.
-Repertoire includes folk songs, traditional hymns, and Christmas carols that celebrate our German heritage.
+Repertoire includes folk songs, traditional hymns, and Christmas carols that celebrate German heritage.
 While German language skills are not required, they may help with pronunciation.
-The choir meets twice a month, at 7:15pm on the second and fourth Mondays at the GAI.
-For more information or to get involved with the Männerchor, contact Bill Berg by email or at 651-437-6650.
+For rehearsal dates and more information, email Bill Berg or at 651-437-6650.